 - On land, before leaving the waterbody, drain all water from:

-- internal compartments (ie ballasts, bilges and livewells)
+- internal compartments (for example: ballasts, bilges and livewells)

 - bait buckets